 I originally posted this at Search Engine Land this past summer for the “Small is Beautiful” column.
 I’m hoping that more businesses embrace the idea of social responsibility in the new year to come, and I am adding a small business category to SEO by the Sea, with this as the first post.

 A couple of local teens responded by starting a Facebook group as the “Official Boycotting Site for the Christiana Mall.”
-That’s probably not a response that the mall wanted to see, nor a result that they wanted to experience.
+That’s probably not a response that the mall wanted to see or a result they wanted to experience.

 Social Responsibility and Small Business

-As I read the news article about the mall, I thought of how it had become a place for teens to meet, and how it had become part of their lives.
-I wondered about alternatives that teens might have that offered such a safe and secure setting, and realized that there were little alternatives in the area where teens could meet on Friday and Saturday nights.
+As I read the news article about the mall, I thought of how it had become a place for teens to meet and how it had become part of their lives.
+I wondered about alternatives that teens might have that offered such a safe and secure setting and realized that there were few alternatives in the area where teens could meet on Friday and Saturday nights.
 That’s not the mall’s problem, of course.
 Or is it?

-Had they ever helped build or furnish a youth center, or donate to a skate park, or do something beneficial for the youth of the community?
-I searched around online to see what kind of footprint they may have left in the community that surrounds them, and didn’t find much.
+Have they ever helped build or furnish a youth center, donate to a skate park, or do something beneficial for the community’s youth?
+I searched around online to see what kind of footprint they may have left in the community surrounding them and didn’t find much.
 Actually, I didn’t find anything at all on a positive note.

 Search Engines and Public Opinion

-Opinion and review sites that focus upon letting their users create content have been growing and will likely continue to do so, and many services, including search engines, are using those reviews.
+Opinion and review sites that focus upon letting their users create content have been growing and will likely continue to do so.
+Many services, including search engines, are using those reviews.
 A recent paper from Google, Building a Sentiment Summarizer for Local Service Reviews (pdf), provides some interesting approaches to collecting positive and negative information about businesses within reviews.
 This may be the future of what we see from Google in local search.

 One example from the paper: